Resident Dining Plans

 - To enter the dining hall, wave your hand over a scanner, the scanner recognizes you, the gate opens and you come in to enjoy what you choose.
 You can come in every day, as many times as you like — and we do not track what food you take each time you dine.

-- To register your unique access code, you wave your hand over the reader, scanning four measurements at one time.
+- You will register your unique access code at Orientation: wave your hand over the reader, scanning four measurements at one time.
 The reader automatically converts the image into a hexadecimal identifier that connects to your dining plan.
 Prints are not stored, and the data cannot be used to reverse engineer your print.

 - All dining locations, including dining halls are open to visitors.
 We accept cash and credit cards at all locations.